minqiaowang/oracle-sharded-database/setup-nonshard-app/setup-nonshard-app.md

 12. Wait the application run several minutes and press `Ctrl-C` to exit the application.
+Remember the values of the APS(transaction per second).

     ```
      RO Queries | RW Queries | RO Failed  | RW Failed  | APS